 A Camera object has a setPreviewDisplay() method that takes a SurfaceHolder and, as you might expect, arranges for the camera preview to be displayed on the associated SurfaceView.
-However, the SurfaceView may not be ready immediately after being changed into SURFACE\TYPE\PUSH\BUFFERS mode.
-So, while the previous setup work could be done in onCreate(), you should wait until the SurfaceHolder.Callback has its surfaceCreated() method called, then register the Camera:
+However, the SurfaceView may not be ready immediately after being changed into SURFACE_TYPE_PUSH_BUFFERS mode.
+So, while the SurfaceView setup work could be done in onCreate(), you should wait until the SurfaceHolder.Callback has its surfaceCreated() method called, then register the Camera:

 Next, once the SurfaceView is set up and sized by Android, we need to pass configuration data to the Camera, so it knows how big to draw the preview.
 Since the preview pane is not a fixed size - it might vary based on hardware - we cannot safely pre-determine the size.
 It is simplest to wait for our SurfaceHolder.Callback to have its surfaceChanged() method called, when we are told the size of the surface.
-Then, we can pour that information into a Camera.Parameters object, update the Camera with those parameters, and have the Camera show the preview images via startPreview():